Read Our Review

 Dogs love nothing more than getting a brand new toy, except destroying the brand new toy.
 Or at least that’s what heavy chewers like to do.
 Enthusiastic pups love to rip, shred and chew whatever you type of plaything you put in front of them.
 Plush, plastic or rope stands very little chance with an enthusiastic chewer.

 Labs, pit bulls and terriers are just a few of the breeds known for being heavy chewers, but any dog, big or small, can destroy a toy in under five minutes.
 If you’re tired of your living room looking like a CSI (Canine Scene Investigation) murder scene you’ll appreciate the list of our top 5 indestructible dog toys.

-While we know there is no dog toy on earth that’ll withstand the jaws of a persistent chewer hellbent on mass destruction, we do know some some are more durable than others.
+While we know there is no dog toy on earth that’ll withstand the jaws of a persistent chewer hellbent on mass destruction, we do know some are more durable than others.
 To make sure you’re getting the best one for your money, make sure you know what to look for.

 Which Toys are Best for Heavy Chewers?

 The best toy for a ‘chewsy’ pup should provide entertainment and stimulation for your pooch.
 When selecting a toy remember:

 - Not all dogs are cuddlers, or a least not with their toys.
 There’s a reason we don’t have any plush toys on our list, because they generally don’t last very long.
 Plush toys with squeaks will last an even shorter period of time.
 A heavy chewer’s mission will be to seek out the squeak and destroy it.